FAQs and troubleshooting

 How do I handle component versioning?

 Currently, code components don’t support versioning.
-Each deployment replaces the previous version.
+Each import replaces the previous version.
 Consider:

 - Using Git for version control